DM1122/LLMSat/disk/mission.md

 # Mission Brief
-Take a series of temperature readings in orbit around Enceladus.
+Take a temperature reading in orbit around Enceladus.

 ## Requirements
-First temperature reading:
-Altitude: < 100km

-Second temperature reading:
-Altitude: < 90km
-Inclination: 70-80deg
+- Shall be in orbit around Enceladus
+- Shall be at an altitude below 100,000m at the time of measurement

-Data must be communicated to mission control
+- Shall communicate the temperature to mission control